earlyai/earlyai-vscode-release/README.md

 ```

 ## Important Configuration Parameters:
-- testEnvironment: Specifies the environment in which the tests are executed.
+- <strong>testEnvironment</strong>: Specifies the environment in which the tests are executed.
-- collectCoverage: Enables the collection of code coverage information.
+- <strong>collectCoverage</strong>: Enables the collection of code coverage information.
-- collectCoverageFrom: Defines the files for which coverage information should be collected.
+- <strong>collectCoverageFrom</strong>: Defines the files for which coverage information should be collected.
-- coverageDirectory: Specifies the directory where coverage reports will be stored.
+- <strong>coverageDirectory</strong>: Specifies the directory where coverage reports will be stored.

 Ensure your Jest configuration is properly set up to work with TypeScript and the paths align with your project structure.